 Schmahl & Schulz Pendant Lamp

-Materials: Dark grey/black round lampshade made of brass, iron, aluminium.
-Many glass tubes in the metal lampshade.
+Materials: Dark grey, almost black round metal lampshade made of brass, iron & aluminium.
+Many glass tubes.
+Chrome tube.
 Round embossed pressed glass disc below.
-3 Bakelite sockets.
+3 Bakelite E27 sockets.

 Cord Length: 60 cm / 23.62’’

 Height: 15 cm / 14.96”

 Width: ∅ 44 cm /16.92”

 Electricity: 3 bulbs E27, 3 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.